Chicken meat vs Turkey meat - Health impact and Nutrition Comparison

-Whilst both of these types of meat are incredibly rich in protein, turkey provides more of it per serving.
+While both of these types of meat are incredibly rich in protein, turkey provides more of it per serving.
 Turkey falls in the top 6% of foods as a source of protein.
 At the same time, chicken meat falls in the top 8% of foods as a source of protein.

 In a 100g serving, turkey contains 28.5g of protein, while chicken provides 27.3g of it.

 The protein founds in both of these meats is of very high quality, containing large amounts of all essential amino acids.
 Turkey and chicken are particularly high in tryptophan, lysine, and histidine.
-A 100g serving of these foods, provides more than the needed daily intake value of these amino acids.
+A 100g serving of these foods provides more than the needed daily intake value of these amino acids.

 Compared to turkey, chicken meat has notably lower levels of isoleucine and valine.

 Of these two types of meat, turkey is the better choice as a source of protein.